akoumavich/ml-internship-isospec/README.md

  - `tissue_sample`: Medium sample collected
  - `tissue_species`: Species associated with the sample collected

 You can validate your learned representation by assessing the closeness of the N-glycans in the new embedding space.
 The N-glycans list is provided in the N-Glycans.pkl.
-You can refer to the glycowork notebooks [00_core.ipynb](https://github.com/BojarLab/glycowork/blob/master/00_core.ipynb) for more information on the N-glycans.
+You can refer to the glycowork notebooks [glycowork example notebooks](https://github.com/BojarLab/glycowork/blob/master/) for more information on the N-glycans.
 For this task, head to the data/glycan_embedding folder.
 You will find the following files:
 - glycan_list.csv: The list of glycans you will embed for inference and enrichment.
 - df_glycan.pkl: The glycan sequences to use for the learning of the embedding space.